soulteary/avataaars-node-server/README.md

-This renders [Avataaars](https://github.com/fangpenlin/avataaars) in a way that can be embedded!
+This renders [soulteary/avataaars](https://github.com/soulteary/avataaars) in a way that can be embedded!

+A simplified version that simplifies complex front-end dependencies and upgrades the Node runtime version and React version to a newer version.
+Original Repo: [gkoberger/avataaars](https://github.com/gkoberger/avataaars), [Avataaars](https://github.com/fangpenlin/avataaars)

 Here's some example URLs: